 The Electronic Privacy Information Center (EPIC) is a leading privacy and civil liberties organization, based in Washington, D.C., working to protect the public interest and to promote the Public Voice in decisions concerning the future of the Internet.
 EPIC pursues public interest litigation, conducts public education, testifies in Congress, organizes conferences, coordinates grassroots advocacy, and publishes books, reports, and an online newsletter.
 EPIC also maintains several well-regarded Web sites, such as privacy.org, thepublicvoice.org, and privacycoalition.org.

-We welcome applications from law students for Spring 2014 and Summer 2014 clerkships.
+We welcome applications from law students for Fall 2015 and Spring 2016 internships.
 We accept applications on a rolling basis.

 If you are or have recently graduated law school and would like to spend a year or two with EPIC, you might apply for one or more distinguished fellowship programs.
 EPIC continually seeks to host candidates for these competitive fellowships.
 These fellowships are entrepreneurial in nature, with fellows proposing projects to be conducted under EPIC's supervision.

 EPIC is an equal opportunity employer.
 Women and members of minority groups are strongly encouraged to apply.